haarcuba/aroma-mock/README.markdown

 Original concepts were carried over from Voodoo-Mock, a C++/Python unit test framework.

 ## Trivial Example
-Here's a trivial test suite, that doens't use any mocking:
+Here's a trivial test suite, that does't use any mocking:

 ```coffeescript